Lew-Morris/LewisMorris.dev/README.md

-# Portfolio
+# My Website

-This is a portfolio wesbite that I am making to learn JavaScript :)
+This is being used to host my website.
+It currently has my CV and links to socials